vpyykkonen/DefectDetection/README.md

 4. Run the `train_yolo.ipynb` Jupyter notebook to train the model.

 ## Usage
+1. Make an output folder for the labeled images
-1. Modify and run the Jupyter notebook `predict_yolo.ipynb`
+2. Modify and run the Jupyter notebook `predict_yolo.ipynb` to detect defects in images.